rzcoder/node-rsa/README.md

 ## Changelog

 ### 0.2.24
- * Now used old hash APIs for webpack compatible
+ * Now used old hash APIs for webpack compatible.

 ### 0.2.22
  * `encryptPrivate` and `decryptPublic` now using only pkcs1 (type 1) padding.